xuwupeng2000/capistrano-scm-gitcopy/README.md

 Release notes
 ============
 0.1.4
-- I have not update this gem for a while but I am back now
+- Tidy up
-- New local tmp folder (/tmp/application-name/timestamp) so you can deploy without worry about clear up
+- New local tmp folder (/tmp/application-name/timestamp) so you can deploy without worry about clearup
 - Remove incorrect README content

 Requirements